nymea/nymea-docs/docs/about/configuration.md

 ---
 id: configuration-file
-title: Configuration file
+title: Configuration File
 ---

-## nymea Configuration file

-!!!
-Note
-    Usually you don't need to edit the configration file.
+> **Note:** Usually you don't need to edit the configration file.
 Almost all options can be set within the nymea clients.
 The config file will be created by nymea during start if there is no file present.
 Stop nymead before you make changes on the file.

-### nymea.conf
+## nymea.conf
 ```
 [BluetoothServer]
 enabled=false